 hanoi street food#5: Bún Cả | grilled fish with noodles

-This dish is often frequented by Vietnamese locals in the alleyways of the Hanoi Old Quarter.
+Vietnamese locals often eat this dish in the alleyways of the Hanoi Old Quarter.
 You will find restaurants serving delicious steaming bowls of noodles with lightly grilled fish.
 You’ll often find rice vermicelli, tomato broth, greens and small chunks of pineapple.
 As you can imagine, there is a mix of sweet and sour in the noodle soup.

 I personally do not like this dish and run to the furthest corner of the house whenever my family cooks this dish.
 But, if you are a fish lover, you may enjoy this noodle soup.